 DONNER, Otto.
 Kokkola 15.12.1835 — Helsinki 17.9.1909.
-Finnish Indologist and Fenno-Ugrian Linguist.
+Finnish Indologist and Finno-Ugrian Linguist.
 Professor in Helsinki.
-Son of Andreas D., a wealthy businessman of Kokkola in the west coast of Finland, and Olivia Matilda Dahlström.
-Matriculated in 1857, then studied Finnish at Helsinki and passed his M.A. in 1861.
-On his own, he tried also to learn Sanskrit from books.
+Son of Andreas D., a wealthy businessman and shipowner in Kokkola in the west coast of Finland, and Olivia Matilda Dahlström.
+Matriculated in 1857 from Vaasa, then studied Finnish at Helsinki and passed his M.A. in 1861.
+On his own, he also tried to learn Sanskrit from books as it was then considered to be the key to comparative linguistics.
 In 1863 he presented his doctoral dissertation based on —> Kellgren’s ideas of Finnish-Aryan mythological connections.
 The extremely modest work was hesitatingly accepted (by Ahlqvist) for a Ph.D.
-In 1864-65 further studies of Indology at Berlin (Weber) and language philosophy (Steinthal).
+In 1864-65 further studies of Indology (Weber) and language philosophy (Steinthal) at Berlin.
 As a result he presented in 1865 a habilitation thesis (pro venia docendi), which was deemed poor by Böhtlingk (“eine höchst mangelhafte Schrift”).
-After further studies in 1867-68 under Roth at Tübingen and a visit to Paris and London he was, at last, able to present an acceptable dissertation in 1870, and was given a docentship in Sanskrit at Helsinki.
+After further studies in 1867-68 under Roth at Tübingen and a visit to Paris and London he was, at last, capable of presenting an acceptable dissertation in 1870, and was given a docentship in Sanskrit at Helsinki.
 In 1872 he visited Hungary and in 1874 conducted fieldwork in Lappland, the only time he himself collected primary material (language and folklore).
 In 1875 he became the first Professor of Sanskrit and Comparative Philology at Helsinki, in 1878 his subject was accepted as an examination subject.
 Retired in 1905 (succeeded by Reuter).
 In 1905-08 Senator.
-Married with Hilda Rosina Louise Malm (widow of his elder brother, 1834–1884) and Wilhelmina Sofia Charlotta (Minette) Munck (1848–1922), childers with both, i.al.
-Otoo D. Jr. (1871–1932, participated in a Central Asian expedition) and Karl Reinhold (Kai) D. (1888–1935, Siberian explorer and scholar of Samoyed and Yenissey languages).
+Married 1862 Hilda Rosina Louise Malm (1834–1884, the widow of his elder brother) and 1887 Wilhelmina Sofia Charlotta (Minette) Munck (1848–1922), 11 children, with both, i.al.
+Otto D. Jr. (1871–1932, participated in a Central Asian expedition) and Karl Reinhold (Kai) D. (1888–1935, Siberian explorer and scholar of Samoyed and Yenissey languages).

-As a Professor OD taught comparative linguistics, Sanskrit, and Indology, but in his research he concentrated in comparative Fenno-Ugrian linguistics.
-His original motive for Sanskrit studies seems in fact to have been just to learn the methods of comparative linguistics in order to apply them to Fenno-Ugric studies.
+As a Professor Donner taught comparative linguistics, Sanskrit, and Indology, but in his research he concentrated on comparative Fenno-Ugrian linguistics.
+In fact, his original motive for Sanskrit studies seems to have been just to learn the methods of comparative linguistics in order to apply them to Fenno-Ugric studies.
 Nevertheless, in the beginning of the 20th century his teaching still included the Rig- and Atharvaveda, further general linguistics, phonetics and Altaic philology.
-In his early years he was very much interested in the then fashionable theory “Turanian” affinities of Sumerian, but took himself a critical standpoint to this as well as to Oppert’s idea of the Altaic affinity of the Elamic.
+In his early years he was very much interested in the then fashionable theory of the supposed “Turanian” affinities of Sumerian, but took himself a critical standpoint to this as well as to Oppert’s idea of the Altaic affinity of the Elamic.
 In his own studies he was too many-sided, but nevertheless could often tackle important questions.
 He was the first to notice the Samoyedic ablaut, although the theory of it was then created by E. N. Setälä.
-He made important preliminary work on the Old Turkic Runic inscriptions used by Thomsen in their decipherment.
+He made important preliminary work on the Old Turkic Runic inscriptions, soon used by Thomsen in their decipherment.

-OD was a clever organizator, who directed several important achievements.
-In 1874 he was among the founders of Finnish National Museum, in 1883 of the Fenno-Ugric Society.
+Donner was a clever organizator, who directed several important achievements.
+In 1874 he was among the founders of the future Finnish National Museum, in 1883 of the Finno-Ugrian Society.
 Under his guidance several young scholars conducted expeditions to Russia, Central Asia, Siberia, Mongolia, and China.
-He was the teacher of most of future Finnish Fenno-Ugric linguists, in Indology there were only few students, among them —> Ramstedt and Reuter.
+He was the teacher of the most of future Finnish Finno-Ugrian linguists, in Indology there were only few students, among them —> Ramstedt and Reuter.

-Publications: diss.
+Publications: Diss.
 Indernas föreställningar om verldskapelsen jemförda med finnarnes.
+77 p.
 Helsingfors 1863.

 – “Qvinnan i den indiska dikten”, Litt.blad för allmän medborgerlig bildning 1862, 204-214; Om jemförande språkforskning.
 Två inträdesföreläsningar.
 39 p.
 Hf.
 1871; “Om Indernas dramatiska poesi”, Öfversigt af Finska Vetenskaps-Societetets förhandlingar 28, 1885-86, 142-154.